wickedgoodruby/rfp-2013/johnny-winn.practical-guide-to-testing-with-rubymotion.md

-# Practical Guide to Testing with RubyMotion #
+# Practical Guide to Testing for RubyMotion #

 ## by Johnny Winn ##